Using innovative security to improve retail service

 A more versatile role

 The role of security as merely a means of checking customers as they leave the store is outdated.
 Modern security and loss prevention officers should know about the businesses they are protecting.
 This is not just so they can better protect where they work but also to help aid customers.
-Adopting more of a hybrid role, security guards may also act as a greeter or point of contact for customers looking for information.
+Adopting more of a hybrid role, security personnel may also act as a greeter or point of contact for customers looking for information.
 These responsibilities and interactions with the public can help to create a relationship between customer and business as well as an added level or personality that can help grow a brand’s reputation.

 The increased use of technology